 Yes, ClearView loves kids!
-Each week we offer an attended nursery for our newest arrivals, PreView for preschoolers, and KidsView for elementary ages.
+Each week we offer an attended nursery for infants and toddlers and creative children’s worship spaces for preschool and elementary ages.
 If you prefer for your children to stay in the main gathering with you, that’s fine too.
 We’ve got activity bags to help them feel comfortable.
 Find out more about our children’s ministry.

 When should I arrive?

 The gathering begins at 10:00 a.m.
 If at all possible, arrive 15 minutes early to allow for parking and time to grab a cup of coffee.
-If you have young children, you’ll be guided to the KidsView check-in table for nursery, Preview or KidsView.
+If you have young children, visit the KidsView check-in area.

 Where exactly do you meet on the LSUS campus?